3JoB/SimpleRouting/README.md

-# SimpleRouting
+# SimpleRouting PHP
-A simple single file routing based on network code modification
+A simple PHP single file routing
+Do not need any dependence, based on network code modification